 Time and time again the rump of voters choose the fantasy over the fact.
 People in their millions go for the snake oil (if it's delivered with the right dewy-eyed appeal) and reject the poor prosaic plain-speaker with the long record of real public service.
 I don't get it!

 Europe and the United States are the two largest economic blocs.
-I thought this map was interesting.
-It visualizes how the European countries would map onto the 50 United States, by equivalent GDP.
+I found this interesting map showing how the European countries would map onto the 50 United States, by equivalent GDP.
+Plus a few notes on China's wealth as a nation versus a Chinese individual.